h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 - Removal of deprecated parameter ``SelectBestModelDecreasing`` on the Grid Search API.
 Related getters and setters have been also removed.
-This method is removed without replacement as we now internally sort the models with the ordering meaningful for the specified sort metric.
+This method is removed without replacement as we now internally sort the models with the ordering meaningful to the specified sort metric.

 - TargetEncoder transformer now accepts the ``outputCols`` parameter which can be used to override the default output column names.